jadecobra/python_tdd_exercises/source/exceptions/AssertionError.rst

   .. code-block:: python

-    E       AssertionError: unexpectedly identical: False
+    E       AssertionError: False is not True

-  compare this error message with the one for ``assert False is not True``
+  compare this error message with the one for ``assert False is True``

   .. code-block:: python

-    E    assert False is not True
+    E    assert False is True

 * I change assertIsNot_ to assertIs_ to make the statement :ref:`True<test_what_is_true>`

   .. code-block:: python
-    :lineno-start: 82
+    :lineno-start: 133
     :emphasize-lines: 3-4

-            # assert False is not True
+            # assert False is True
-            assert False is True
+            assert False is not True
-            # self.assertIsNot(False, True)
+            # self.assertIs(False, True)
-            self.assertIs(False, True)
+            self.assertIsNot(False, True)

-            # assert True is True
+            # assert True is not True

   the test passes.

-* I use assertIs_ to compare :ref:`True<test_what_is_true>` with :ref:`False<test_what_is_false>`
+* I use assertIsNot_ to compare :ref:`True<test_what_is_true>` with itself

   .. code-block:: python
-    :lineno-start: 82
+    :lineno-start: 133
-    :emphasize-lines: 8
+    :emphasize-lines: 3

-            # assert False is not True
-            assert False is True
-            # self.assertIsNot(False, True)
-            self.assertIs(False, True)

-            # assert True is True
+            # assert True is not True
-            assert True is not True
+            assert True is True
-            self.assertIs(True, True)
+            self.assertIsNot(True, True)

             # assert 0 is True